-- 8. DPE will seek and obtain private lands on donation where landowners agree to voluntarily donate them without the fear of adverse consequences.
-Specific guidelines that will be followed are: - Donations will be voluntary, and the landowners will have the right to refuse donations without the fear of reprisal. - Donations will not be sought from small and marginal landowners who might be made impoverished by the action. - Donations will not impact on the livelihoods of vulnerable groups; and if so community developed mitigation measures are acceptable to all affectees. - Where donations are required, the concerned landowners will be consulted very early in the process leading to the formulation of the civil works program. - Will ensure that the donated lands are free of legal disputes and claims, and legally document the donations with the information required by land administration. - The donated land will be transferred in the name of the recipient through the existing legal mechanism prevalent in the country
+- 8. DPE will seek and obtain private lands on donation where landowners agree to donate them without the fear of adverse consequences.
+Specific guidelines that will be followed are: - Donations will be voluntary, and the landowners will have the right to refuse donations without the fear of reprisal. - Donations will not be sought from small and marginal landowners18 who might be made impoverished by the action. - Where donations are required, the concerned landowners will be consulted very early in the process leading to the formulation of the civil works program. - Will ensure that the donated lands are free of legal disputes and claims, and legally document the donations with the information required by land administration. - The donation would be well documented in any one of the following manners: - i.
+Recorded in the local sub-registry office in the regular process of land registration, to establish the ownership by the school/ DPE.
+In such case a registration fee would be applicable (budget provision to be kept in DPE's revenue head).

-&lt;sup>20 There is no unique definition of small and marginal landowners.
+18 There is no unique definition of small and marginal landowners.
 These groups are to be determined locally to identify those landowners, whose livelihood/ income generation might be hampered due to loss of the minimum area of land required for the construction.
 The threshold value for demarcating this group may vary in Upazila to Upazila depending on the land use pattern and the agro-economy of the locality.
 However, as per Bangladesh Bureau of Statistics, marginal land owners and small land owners are defined as having land with the ranges of 0.5-0.99 acres and 1.00-2.49 acres, respectively.

-- An agreement will be drawn up and signed between the donor of the land and the recipient reflecting the details and conditions of the transaction and signed by a witness - The donation would be well documented in any on of the following manners: - i.
-Recorded in the local sub-registry office in the regular process of land registration, to establish the ownership by the school/ DPE.
-In such case a registration fee would be applicable (budget provision to be kept in DPE's revenue head). - ii.
+- ii.
 The transaction done locally and documented in the Judicial Stamp in front of third party witness.
 All the relevant documents among with signed stamps are received by the Upazila Nirbahi Officer (UNO) on behalf of DPE. - Will share with DPs the legal records of donations for all civil works contract packages that may contain works on multiple schools.